Clinical Research 101: How to Perfect Your Study Start-Up Process

 1. Create a Detailed Study Start-Up Plan

-A well-organized plan is the foundation of a successful study start-up.
-The plan should outline the key milestones, timelines, and tasks that need to be completed before patient recruitment can begin.
-This includes regulatory submissions, site selection, budget approval, and staff training.
+Having a good plan is essential to the success of a study start-up.
+The plan should include; the important milestones, the time lines and the activities that must be accomplished before the patient recruitment can commence.
+It includes such as regulatory submissions, site selection, budget approval, and training of staff.

 2. Implement a Study Start-Up Checklist